LAST UPDATED: May 15, 2019

 Unfortunately, this cover has limited compatibility, so it may not fit your truck.
 The material is also vinyl, which isn’t as secure as a hard cover.
 The rails for this cover can warp, which makes them unusable.
 The latches are only on one side of the cover, so it isn’t totally secure and can pop off the rail.
 You’ll also notice that the thread will start to unravel.

 What’s nice about this cover is that you get the security of a hard cover and the convenience of a soft cover.
-The cover is lightweight thanks to the aluminum, but it’s also very secure and can withstand up to 400 pounds.
+The cover is lightweight thanks to the aluminum, but it’s also very secure and can withstand up to 400 pounds of evenly distributed weight.
 When you don’t want to use the cover, you can roll it completely out of the way for full bed access.

 Unfortunately, this bed cover may leak.
 It also won't secure the bed of your truck if your tailgate doesn't lock.
 This means it isn’t totally secure.
 The limited fitment of this cover means it isn’t versatile and may not fit your truck bed.

 This roll-up tonneau cover is made of a tear-resistant, double-sided 24-ounce vinyl.
 An aluminum frame holds everything in shape.
 This cover fits the truck bed of a 2015 through 2019 Ford F-150 with an 8-foot bed.
 The cover comes with the required hardware for installation.